objcio/articles/2014-05-01-view-layer-synergy.md

         return (id<CAAction>)[NSNull null];
     }

-After the animation block has executed, all the properties have been changed and their state have been saved.
+After the animation block has executed, all the properties have been changed and their states have been saved.
 Now, we can enumerate over the saved state and create the keyframe animations:

 	+ (void)DR_popAnimationWithDuration:(NSTimeInterval)duration
 	                         animations:(void (^)(void))animations